FujiNetWIFI/fujinet-emulator-bridge/netsio.md

 Command was de-asserted.
 Atari indicates to all connected devices the end of command frame.

 Note: The command pin uses negative logic.
-Active command means low voltage on corresponding SIO pin and inactive command means high TTL voltage on pin.
-The pin is therefore marked as <span style="text-decoration:overline">COMMAND</span> or sometimes as /COMMAND.
+Active command means low voltage on corresponding SIO pin and inactive command is high on pin.

 Note: Currently not used, see [Command OFF and Sync request](#command-off-and-sync-request)